-10.1 This policy is reviewed annually and has been delegated by the Board of Directors to the Trust's Senior Leadership Team.
-We will monitor the application and outcomes of this policy to ensure it is working effectively.
+10.1 This policy is reviewed and approved annually by the Board of Directors.
+The Senior Leadership Team will monitor the application and outcomes of this policy to ensure it is working effectively.

-&lt;sup>i Section 60 of the Equality Act 2010
+i Section 60 of the Equality Act 2010

-&lt;sup>ii Paragraph 154 of Keeping Children Safe in Education 2020
+ii Paragraph 154 of Keeping Children Safe in Education 2020